vianhwork-collab/melbourne-housing-analysis/README.md

 - **Excel (Power Query, PivotTable, Dashboarding)**
 - **Data cleaning & transformation**
 - **Descriptive statistics**
+- The project was inspired by [Macquarie University’s Data Visualization in Excel course on Coursera](https://www.coursera.org/learn/excel-data-visualization/home/info) and follows a similar—but not identical—dataset to apply and extend the techniques I learned there.
 ---

 ## 🧹 Data Cleaning Process